View Wilder Ranch State Park in a larger map

 Horse camping only.
 There are six sites available; cost is $20 per night.
 For information and reservations, call 831-423-9703.

-The cultural preserve is accessible.
-Call the Interpretive Center at 831-426-0505 for current information on tour accessibility and parking.
+The cultural preserve and the Old Cove Landing Trail are ADA-accessible.
+Call the Interpretive Center at 831-426-0505 for current information on tour accessibility and parking, or learn more in the Hilltromper Wheelchair-Friendly Trails Guide.

 Layered clothing is recommended due to changing weather conditions.